 - LED indication for Power and individual relay status

-- Can be controlled from web page, by using off-the-shelf Terminal Emulation programs, custom applications through Telnet and through HTTP.
+- Can be controlled from a web page, by using off-the-shelf Terminal Emulation programs, and custom applications through Telnet and HTTP.

 |Number of Relays||8|